 3.2.3.
 Recent and ongoing trends in our business

 The following recent and ongoing trends have contributed to the results of our consolidated operations, and we anticipate that they will continue to impact our future results.

 3.2.3.1.
-COVID-19 Pandemic
+Macroeconomic and geopolitical environment